wildfly/quickstart/tasks-rs/README.md

 Add an Application User
 ---------------

 This quickstart uses a secured management interface and requires that you create an application user to access the running application.
 Instructions to set up an Application user can be found here:  [Add an Application User](../README.md#addapplicationuser).
-After following these instructions. you should have created a user called `quickstartUser` with password `quickstartPassword`, belonging to the `guest` role.
+After following these instructions. you should have created a user called `quickstartUser` with password `quickstartPwd1!`, belonging to the `guest` role.

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile